 When/Where do we meet?

 We meet every other Wednesday of each month in Life Science III Room 1059.
 Meetings start at 6 p.m.
-Spring Semester 2017.
-Meeting dates will be Jan 25, Feb 8, 22, March 8, 22, April 5, 19, May 3.
+We’ll be posting the Spring 2018 dates soonest.
 New members are always welcome!
 Feel free to join at any point in the school year (some semesters have conflicts).
 Membership is encouraged Freshman through Senior year.

 Who are the Pre-health advisors?

-Gail Robinson and Dawn Grisley, our Pre-Health Advisors, work very hard to keep you up-to-date with information about your chosen career.
-They would love to hear from you!
+Tammi Pinski, our Pre-Health Advisor will work very hard to keep you up-to-date with information about your chosen career.
+She’d love to hear from you!
 Feel free to ask any questions you have about health professions.
 Also, please visit the Health Professions Information Office page.
 The site has general career information and links to schools and application services.

 How do I send suggestions for the PPA?